commons-app/commons-app-documentation/android/Code-style.md

 ### Butterknife

-Contributors have the option of using [butterknife](https://github.com/JakeWharton/butterknife) for their view bindings.
-We recommend doing so if you can.
+As mentioned above, contributors have the option of using [butterknife](https://github.com/JakeWharton/butterknife) for their view bindings for existing Java classes.

 #### Usage